Skip to Content

 See section 33 of the FOI Guidelines for more information about:

-• determining whether consultation is practicable;
+• determining whether consultation is reasonably practicable;

 • how to conduct consultation;